Stuhec sweeps downhill and super-G races in Val Gardena

 Following her downhill victory from Tuesday, Stuhec finished a slim 0.05 seconds ahead of Tina Weirather of Liechtenstein and Nicole Schmidhofer of Austria, who tied for second.

 Stuhec’s run was far from perfect.
-She lost her balance for an instant near the start then ventured way out wide midway down, hitting a gate as she slammed on the brakes to make it back into the course.
+She lost her balance for an instant near the start then ventured way out wide midway down, hitting a gate as she checked her skis to make it back into the racing line.

 “I focused on the start a lot and then I leaned too much to the left and almost fell over,” Stuhec said.
 “Then the mistake happened but I was just like, ‘Don’t panic and keep pushing the skis until the finish.’
 So I was surprised when I saw that I was fastest.”

-With Zan Kranjec winning a men’s giant slalom in Saalbach, Austria, about an hour after Stuhec’s victory, it was a rare single-day double for Slovenia.
+With Zan Kranjec winning a men’s giant slalom in Saalbach, Austria, less than two hours after Stuhec’s victory, it was a rare single-day double for Slovenia.

-Stuhec missed all of last season after tearing the anterior cruciate ligament in her left knee during a crash while training on the glacier in Pitztal, Austria.
+Stuhec missed all of last season — including the Pyeongchang Olympics — after tearing the anterior cruciate ligament in her left knee during a crash while training on the glacier in Pitztal, Austria.
 The season before, Stuhec won the gold medal at the world championships in St. Moritz, Switzerland, and captured the season-long World Cup downhill title.

+When she began training seriously again after her injury, Stuhec hired Ales Sopotnik, who was formerly with the U.S. team, to tune her Stoeckli skis.

+Mom’s waxing was top notch — as evidenced by her seven wins in 2016-17 — but Stuhec felt a change was in order.

 It was the ninth World Cup win of Stuhec’s career and her third in super-G.